alegrigoriev/AlegrDiff/ReadMe.txt

 Wrong byte order in text representation, when words are shown Crash when openng single binary file text files with long lines make it crash (in text mode comparison).
-GetFileData breaks sometimes (when movind data down in the buffer) Cursor up out of screen
+GetFileData breaks sometimes (when moving data down in the buffer) Cursor up out of screen
 Click on the selection margin was broken.
 TRACE statements with %s format converted to _T string